Why Choose a Wilderness Pack Trip?

 The next morning, awaken to birds chirping and head to the cook tent to get a hot cup of coffee.
 After a hot breakfast and some time to gather your things for the day, you’ll get back on your horse and hit the trail!

 The Bob Marshall Wilderness: The beautiful Bob is hard to beat!
 There are endless views and several mountain lakes to fish at and enjoy.
-To get there you will leave camp and continue down the trail to Lion Creek pass.
+To get there you will leave camp and continue up the trail to Lion Creek pass.
 The pass into the Bob is 9 tight switchbacks over a mountain ridge, but have no fear!
 Your horse has been doing this all summer, most have been at it for years and know how to keep you safe.
 Please note that as this trail is so steep we must walk back down the switchbacks.
 Once at the bottom of the switchbacks you may get back on your horse and continue the ride back to camp.

 Swan Ridge: This adventure features beautiful views and quite often mountain goats!
 You will enjoy a different trail that takes you up to a high mountain ridge awash with wildflowers.
 You can either go for a short walk to enjoy the views or push yourself and reach up to 9’000 feet in elevation!
 This trail is also quite steep and will require walking down as well.
 This gives you time to truly enjoy your surroundings and pick as many huckleberries as you would like!